pantsbuild/example-workspace-execution/README.md

 ## Overview

 This example project integrates Pants with Bazel to build a small Java program.
-(Pants has Java support so this example is somewhat contrived, but the point is demonstrate integration with a third party build tool, not the partculars of the example.)
+(Pants has Java support so this example is somewhat contrived, but the point is demonstrate integration with a third party build tool, not the particulars of the example.)

 Some items to be aware of: